Driving with Low Vision

 - The American Medical Association has published the Physician's Guide to Assessing and Counseling Older Drivers, which is available as a free download.
 It summarizes state licensing standards, including visual acuity requirements by state.

 - The American Association of Motor Vehicle Administrators has published the Driver Fitness Medical Guidelines, which is available as a free download.
 It includes a discussion on vision and visual acuity.

-- The US Department of Transportation's National Highway Traffic Safety Administration (NHTSA) Senior Drivers web site provides information on the Older Driver Program, advice for family and friends who are concerned about an older driver, and adapting motor vehicles for older drivers.
+- The US Department of Transportation's National Highway Traffic Safety Administration (NHTSA) Older Drivers Education website provides information on the Older Driver Program, advice for family and friends who are concerned about an older driver, and adapting motor vehicles for older drivers.